Joy E-Bike Mihos First Ride Review: Likes & Dislikes

 We’re used to electric scooters seeming a bit “hesitant” to get off the line, especially in their lowest power mode.
 Or continuing to accelerate for a fraction longer even after the throttle is closed (trailing throttle).
 Or a sudden ‘kick’, or bogging down as you toggle through the power modes.

-However, none of these issues rear their ugly head on the Mihos.
-So the progress is smooth off the line, without any throttle play; switching both up and down the three power modes (Eco, Sport and Hyper) is glitch-free, and there’s so untoward acceleration even when chopping the throttle.
+However, none of these issues rear their ugly heads on the Mihos.
+Progress is smooth off the line, without any throttle play; switching both up and down the three power modes (Eco, Sport, and Hyper) is glitch-free, and there’s no untoward acceleration even when chopping the throttle.

 Capable Handling